coryd5456/Signal-Generator-on-FPGA/README.md

 The following code is to put the output of our module into an 8-bit DAC.
 A simple DAC can be constructed out of a resistor ladder connected to 8-pins of the FPGA.
 In your Top module you will need to add "output [0:7] DAC".
 Which will make the 8-pins an output for your FPGA.
 I've added my .utc file for alocating those 8 pins to the DAC.
 The following code is just an example instance for adding the module to your top-module.

+Note: My pin assignments in the DAC.utc file are for a Spartin-6 FPGA and the pin assignment for your platform might be slightly different.

 wire [7:0] DAC_q;

 assign DAC = DAC_q;